 By this time other local breeders had jumped on the bandwagon.
 At one time no fewer than four renowned breeders of Belgian draft horses lay within the boundaries of Vollezele.
 Frequently over one hundred buyers would pass through Vollezele each day.
 At any one time there might be 160 stallions for sale.

-Major export possibilities
+Major export possibilities for Belgian draft horses

 Records from 1891 show that Belgium exported draft horse stallions to the government stables of Russia, Italy, Germany, France, and the old Austria-Hungary empire.
 The Belgian government was quick to see a potential goldmine across the Atlantic.
 In 1903 it sent Belgian draft horses to the St. Louis World Fair and the International Livestock Exposition in Chicago.
 American farmers loved these powerful horses and demand was huge.
 The following year, 1600 Belgian draft horses were exported to the USA, most of them from Vollezele.